AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 Even with stable ordering, serialization drift breaks prefix matching: key order, whitespace, optional fields, and formatting all affect tokenization.

 These are semantically identical but tokenize differently:

+> Note: The JSON snippets below are illustrative.
+In the OpenAI API, tool definitions are structured objects (e.g., `type: "function"` with a `function` block containing `name`, `description`, and JSON-Schema `parameters`).
+The point here is token-level determinism.

 ```json
 {"name":"CLI_ls","description":"List files","parameters":{"path":{"type":"string"}}}